gamemanual0/gm0/source/docs/awards/award-types.rst

 -------------

-The Control award is meant to recognize a team that has a good software solution to make their robot intelligent.
+The Control award is meant to recognize a team that has a good software solution to make their robot "intelligent".
-It’s known as the “software award” and is for the team with thebest/most original/most innovative software and sensor solution for the game.
+It’s known as the “software award” and is for the team with the best or most innovative software and sensor solution for the game.
 Don’t be tempted to overlook the control award even though it doesn’t advance at most competitions, as every award performance counts towards the Inspire award.
 Below is the official description in |gm1|.